flaviostutz/cdk-practical-constructs/docs/static-s3-website.md

     const ALLOWED_IP_RANGE = ['10.0.0.0', '172.16.0.0'];

-    // creates the bucket and deploy the code const staticWebsite = new StaticS3Website(stack, 'my-complex-website', staticWebsiteConfig);
+    // Creates the bucket and deploy the code const staticWebsite = new StaticS3Website(stack, 'my-complex-website', staticWebsiteConfig);

     // Creates an IAM policy